octo-technology/OpenTezos/docs/private/installation.md

 ## Cloning the repository

-This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain).
+This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain) repository.

 We will open a terminal and clone the git repository on our machine.